bagder/log/README.md

 ## talk

-This Thursday I attended a local meetup here in Stockholm and talked about curl for maybe 70 persons and it was a blast.
+On Thursday, I attended a local meetup here in Stockholm and talked about curl for maybe 70 persons and it was a blast.
 Lots of good questions followed and there were several friendly conversations in the pub we continued at after the presentation.

 I was asked to participate in at least five selfies after my talk.
 More than I have ever done before and a kind of attention I am not used to...